Monisha2107-wq/Plum-Assignment4-AI-Powered-Benefits-Discovery-Flow/README.md

     -   `AppContext`: Manages the core application flow state (user input, AI-classified category, selected benefit).
 It also contains logic to reset the flow when a user navigates home.
     -   `ThemeContext`: Manages the UI theme (dark/light mode), allowing for a polished and creative user experience.

--   **Service Layer (`aiService.js`):** All interactions with the Google Gemini API are encapsulated in this dedicated service file.
+-   **Service Layer (`geminiService.js`):** All interactions with the Google Gemini API are encapsulated in this dedicated service file.
 This layer handles prompt construction, API calls, and robust error handling.
-The UI is designed to gracefully handle specific error signals from this service (like a `"NILL"` category) by displaying a user-friendly error screen.
+The UI is designed to gracefully handle specific error signals from this service, such as `NILL` (for non-health-related queries) or `ERROR` (for API failures), by displaying dedicated, user-friendly feedback screens.

 ---